dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 To be able to execute all tests, we should be on Java 11 or later, as the last combo targets that version (bytecode version 55) and will fail on Java 8 as it is unable to recognize the bytecode.
 However, the bytecode toolkit that Spark 2.4 uses when serializing executor procedures is not compatible with Java 11.
 As a workaround, I ignored the tests on incompatible platforms by overriding the `Test / test` task of the subprojects.
 Automating the tests to run on different JVMs are left to the interested reader.

 ## Adding a shim
 While Spark is quite conservative regarding public API changes, we can run into source compatibility issues if we depend on internals.
-For example, `SerializableConfiguration` helper, used for passing a `HadoopConfiguration` to the executors, is private in Spark 2.4, causing this example to emit a compile-time error:
+For example, the `SerializableConfiguration` helper, used for passing a `HadoopConfiguration` to the executors, is private in Spark 2.4, causing this example to emit a compile-time error:

 ```scala
 package eu.szakallas